EastEnders spin-offs: Television

 Several EastEnders spin-off episodes have been produced, which look at the history of some of the characters using flashbacks.
 They are also often used as a lead up for a character's return to the show or follow characters who have departed from the show in another setting outside the usual location of Albert Square.
 The first of these was CivvyStreet, which aired in December 1988.
 It was set in Albert Square during World War II and featured younger versions of some of the soap's characters.
-Other episodes include Dot's Story, Perfectly Frank, Ricky & Bianca, Pat and Mo and Return of Nick Cotton.
+Other episodes include Dot's Story, Perfectly Frank, Ricky & Bianca, Pat and Mo, and Return of Nick Cotton.

-Documentaries have also been produced, particularly for the 10th, 15th and 20th anniversaries of the show looking back at the history of the show's inception, its characters and storylines.
+Documentaries have also been produced, particularly for the 10th, 15th and 20th anniversaries of the show looking back since show's inception, its characters and storylines.
 A behind-the-scenes documentary, EastEnders Revealed, aired regularly on BBC Choice and continued on BBC Three after the closure of BBC Choice.
 The first episode was in October 1999 and the show continued regularly until October 2005, with a few episodes still being made after this.
-A series of documentary shows, similar to EastEnders Revealed aired from 2006.
+A series of documentary shows, similar to EastEnders Revealed, aired from 2006.
 EastEnders Xtra was an interactive series available between February and May 2005 via BBCi.

 The soap has also produced a number of charity specials for Children in Need.
 Some notable episodes include: Dimensions in Time, a crossover with the science fiction series Doctor Who; "Pudding Lane", which relocates the characters to 1666 during the Great Fire of London; and "East Street", a crossover with the ITV soap Coronation Street).
 The charity specials are not considered canon.

 On 4 April 2015, EastEnders bosses announced plans of a new six-part BBC drama series featuring iconic couple Kat (Jessie Wallace) and Alfie Moon (Shane Richie).
-The series, Redwater, will follow the characters as they move to Ireland.
+The series, Redwater, follows the characters as they move to Ireland.
 Speaking at the time, executive producer Dominic Treadwell-Collins commented: "In the next few weeks on EastEnders, viewers will witness several huge twists for Kat and Alfie Moon that will change their lives forever.
 Now is the perfect time to take two of EastEnders most beloved and enduring characters out of their comfort zone as they head to Ireland to search for answers to some very big questions...
 My team here are very excited about creating a whole new drama that stands apart from EastEnders while taking our style of storytelling to a place of stories, myth, secrets and immeasurable beauty."